LLNL/AutoParBench/scripts/bashScripts/reports/Detailed-Report-GPU_Target.md

 Intel(R) Xeon(R) CPU E5-2686 v4

+## Table Columns Description

+* ID : Unique id, to provide fast/easy identification.
+* Filename : Name of the file, with the directory and reference group (CPU, GPU, CPU Simd).
+* Loop ID : Unique id for each loop at the same source code file.
+* Line Number : Line number of this loop at ground truth file.
+* JSON Reference : JSON representation of the source file, containing extracted OpenMP constructions as JSON objects.
+* Original : Manually annotated reference files, with minor changes to our proposes and to simplify the way users can run our framework.
+These files contain the code provided by an expert.
+For Dataracebench, they were modified to avoid race conditions and dump out results.
+* Sequential : Benchmarks with all OpenMP directives/clauses removed.
+These files were generated using our scripts.
+* Autopar : Links to Autopar's output, JSON file and the classification of this loop after equivalence checking.
+* ICC Full : Links to ICC Full 's output, JSON file and the classification of this loop after equivalence checking.
+* ICC Cost : Links to ICC Cost's output, JSON file and the classification of this loop after equivalence checking.
+* Cetus : Links to Cetus's output, JSON file and the classification of this loop after equivalence checking.

 ### DataRaceBench Report

  ID | Filename | Loop ID | Line Number | Ground Truth | JSON Reference | Original | Sequential | DawnCC